AssTractionHero/cytube/docs/gdrive-script-install.md

 ## Other browsers
 The installation process for other browsers should work in much the same way:
- 1. Install a userscript host extension/plugin.
+ 1. Install a userscript host extension / plugin.
  2. Install the [CyTube Google Drive userscript](https://cytu.be/js/cytube-google-drive.user.js?v=1.1) into it.

 [Tampermonkey](http://tampermonkey.net/) supports most browsers.